bisturi/bisturi/docs/reference/05_packet_as_field.md

 ```

-Notice how the packet' name "Date" is transformed into the "date" field.
-The rules follow the pyhonic path for names,
+Notice how the packet' name "BirthDate" is transformed into the "birth_date" field.
-transforming class's names like "FooBar" into field's names like "foo_bar".
+The rules follow the pyhonic path for names, transforming class's names like "FooBar" into field's names like "foo_bar".

 We can do a last improvement.
 Some times we use sub packets to organize better the
 structure of the big picture but it become annoying the extra level of indirection.